Key Takeaways

 Yoga for diabetes

-Apart from relaxing the body and the mind, specific yoga postures may help lower blood sugar levels and help in diabetes management.
-A consistent practise of yoga asanas can also lower diabetes complications, which include heart health.
+Apart from relaxing the body and mind, specific yoga postures may help lower blood sugar levels and help with diabetes management.
+Consistent practise of yoga asanas can also lower diabetes complications, including heart health.

 Another benefit of yoga poses is their ability to help you maintain your diabetes levels: